liferay/liferay-docs/devGuide/en/chapters/13-plugin-security.markdown

 factory class.
 Since the factory class does not belong to the plugin, the security manager balks at the plugin's attempt to access the classloader for the factory class.
-The security manager doesn't allow applications to get arbitrary class loaders because the classloaders can add, access, and modify classes that your plugin is unauthorized to access.
+The security manager doesn't allow applications to get arbitrary classloaders because the classloaders can add, access, and modify classes that your plugin is unauthorized to access.
 Using Spring in this manner violates the secured environment.